 Car insurance companies that increase the cost of the first installment may refer to that as a deposit, and it’s usually around 25 percent of the policy cost.
 When people talk about very cheap car insurance with no deposit, what they’re referring to is a policy that doesn’t require an increased payment for the first installment.

-A Sample Policy With Geico
+A Sample Insurance Policy

 Let’s take a look at a quick example.
 Imagine you want to take out a policy with Geico, and your quote is $600 for a six-month policy.
 You can either pay the entire $600 right away or break it into installments.
-Returning Geico customers have the option to break up the premium into six equal payments, but new customers only have the option to break it up into two, three, four, or five payments.
+Returning Geico customers have the option to break up the premium into six equal payments of $100, but new customers only have the option to break it up into two, three, four, or five payments.

 Now, if you divide it into two or four installments, all your payments will be equal.
 However, if you break it into three payments, your first payment will be 40 percent ($240), and your second and third will each be 30 percent ($180).
 If you divide it into five installments, your first payment will be 25 percent ($150), and the following four payments will each be 18.75 percent ($112.50).

 No-deposit car insurance isn’t a widely used term, and some companies say that there is no such thing in the first place.
-Because of this, it’s important to take caution and carefully vet any company that specifically markets themselves as a no-deposit car insurance company.
+Because of this, it’s important to take caution and carefully vet any company that specifically markets itself as a no-deposit car insurance company.
 These providers may be untrustworthy or even an outright scam.

 Why Do Some Car Insurance Companies Require A Deposit?